carrotdip/SuperStore/README.md

 ![txt](https://github.com/carrotdip/SuperStore/blob/482a11b11fa0e337e0b19286bf3b0805707b2b3a/Images/unprofitablecpa.png)

 ## Conclusion
+1. Reduce discounts over 0.4, particularly in the Central region.
-1. Introduce new products once unprofitable items are expunged from catalog list.
+2. Introduce new re-branding products* once unprofitable items are expunged from catalog list.

 Drawbacks: The SuperStore dataset lacks cost, return information, limiting the types of analysis able to be performed.
+*An additional dataset with market trends should be analyzed to decide which products/markets the SuperStore should focus its rebranding on.